ghabs/experiment-fda-essay/_notes/conclusion.md

 title: conclusion
 ---

-In the end hundreds of thousands of Americans have died over the past year because of broken institutions.
+In the end hundreds of thousands of Americans have died over the past year because of a broken institution.
 There are so many more things to say on this, many of which I’ve barely touched on.

 * It’s hard to see the failure of the FDA as anything but confirmation of America as a ‘decadent society’ where institutions are incapable of doing little else but following mechanical scripts.
 * How could so much of our government capabilities be hollow without anyone being aware of it?
 It’s like Warren Buffet says, you only learn who is swimming without a bathing suit when the water goes out - what other parts of our government are naked?